insteps/aport-api/docs/api-json.md

 # **JSONAPI** implementations for aports packages

-Api is build around packages data and its relationships with other tables in database, using, simple one-to-one relationships (based on *foreign-key/pid/id*).
+Api is build around packages data and its relationships with other tables in database, using, simple to-one or to-many relationships (based on *foreign-key/pid/id*).

 Currently, any JOINS in database is being avoided and maybe used if needed.